Localizing Multiple Radiation Sources Actively with a Particle Filter: Localization algorithm

 As the number of sources $r$ is unknown, it embodies one of the estimated state variables, and the length of the vector $\bm{\theta}$ varies accordingly.
 Let us have a set of $N$ particles $\bm{\chi}_t = \{ \bm{\theta}^{(i)}_t \}_{i=1}^N$, where $\bm{\theta}^{(i)} = (r, \lambda_\mathrm{B}, x_1, y_1, \lambda_1, \cdots, x_r, y_r, \lambda_r$).
 The mean background radiation rate is denoted as $\lambda_\mathrm{B}$, and the tuple $(x,y,\lambda)$ represents the 2D coordinates of the source, together with its mean count rate at the distance of one meter.

 At the start of the localization process, the particles are initialized randomly.
 We then have to select the maximum number of sources, $r_\mathrm{max}$, with the minimum assumed to equal one.
+Although an emitter is assumed to be present during the initialization phase, the algorithm is capable of exploiting a particle regularization to reach the hypothesis that there are no sources (see below).
 The prior probability of $r$ sources being present is adopted from \cite{ristic_information_2010}; this probability drops linearly with the increasing $r$.
 The background radiation, $\lambda_\mathrm{B}$, is distributed uniformly.
 The sources' coordinates $(x,y)$ are drawn from the uniform distribution, and samples outside the outer boundaries $\mathcal{R}$ of the ROI are rejected.
 Finally, the intensity $\lambda$ follows the gamma distribution $\Gamma(\alpha, \beta)$, the two parameters being the shape and the rate, respectively.

 Traditionally, the particle filter involves a prediction step that reflects the state transition probability $p(\bm{\theta}_t | \bm{\theta}_{t-1}, \bm{u}_t)$ given by the previous state and the control input $\bm{u}_t$.
 In this case, we assume the system to be stationary, i.e., $\bm{\theta}_t = \bm{\theta}_{t-1}$.
 Such simplification is possible with the sources in static positions and their half-life values markedly exceeding the duration of the localization; thus, the radioactive decay can be ignored.